Backpack Journey

 While the nonprofit has become wildly known for our backpacks program, it is fully committed to working with individuals to find short and long-term solutions to getting back on their feet.

 In March 2020, when the COVID-19 pandemic hit, the BFTS crew went into crisis mode and immediately jumped on to the front lines, operating 18 hours a day, seven-days a week during the following year and a half.
-Today it still operates 365 days a year.
+Today it operates 365 days a year.

 “It can be very lonely living on the street,” says Conner, who was homeless himself for two years when he and Newman met in 2004.
 “Many of the homeless are grateful that someone sees them as a person and treats them as if they matter.”